barodvinay22/javatraining/README.md

 # javatraining
-This Repo contains the code related to java training
+This Repo contains the code related to java training and demo purpose